shrynshigupta06/Sample-Pages/README.md

 # Web Development Basics

+Started hands on with front-end basics.

+Stuffs covered:

-Static Pages using HTML & CSS only
+- Static and responsive pages using HTML and CSS only.

+Sources referred:
+- Traversy Media
+- freecodecamp